Professional Development in Montessori Arts Education | Video Trainings

 In this 1-hour video, Spramani shows you which watercolor paints to use for teaching children.
 She provides you with all the tips on what to buy, how to set up, and how to prepare for watercolor process-based activities.
 Great if you are curious.

-Buy Now
+Buy Art Training Now

 By Spramani Elaun

-Art activities related to the Big Bang are some of my favorites to teach.
-They allow children to explore their imaginations and get creative in a concrete, meaningful way.
+As a Montessori teacher, you know it can be overwhelming to choose the right fun art activities.
+But, that is why I’m here with some guidance on which Montessori art activities for The Great Lessons are appropriate for your classroom and enjoyable!
+Art activities related to The Great Lessons are my favorite to teach.
+Because they allow children to explore their imaginations and get creative in a concrete, meaningful way.
 From drawing explosions to painting supernovas, students can visualize and understand such a big concept.

-To get started, take a look at some of your books for visual inspiration.
-One of my favorites is “Born With a Bang: The Universe Tells Our Cosmic Story” by Jennifer Morgan.
-The illustrations are sure to inspire your students to create.
+Integrating art with science helps children express ideas creatively, stimulates their senses, and provides tactile experiences.
+So when it comes to teaching the universe, there is no reason you can’t integrate art and science to have some fun.
+To get started, take a look at some of your classroom books for visual inspiration.
+One of my favorite books to use is “Born With a Bang: The Universe Tells Our Cosmic Story” by Jennifer Morgan.
+The illustrations are colorful and beautiful and can be used for many art activities.

-And for more ideas, download my top 5 Montessori Big Bang Art Activities.
-These activities can easily be adjusted to fit early childhood, lower elementary, or upper elementary classrooms.
-Click here to get started!
+And for more fun art ideas, download my top 5 Montessori Big Bang Art Activities.

 1. Create a Cosmic Painting: Take your students on a journey through the universe with a cosmic painting activity.
 Discuss the Big Bang and the creation of the universe with your students, then have them create a painting depicting the birth of the universe.